Giant Domain Walls and Intrinsic Heterogeneity in 214 Cuprate Superconductors

 Fig.~\ref{2} shows the spatial variation of the symmetry adapted strain with respect to the $I4/mmm$ aristotype and associated histograms at 300 K.

 Among these, $\Gamma_{4}^{+}$ is unique in exhibiting a pronounced, stripe-like pattern, directly aligned with the orthorhombic twin structure.
 In contrast, the other strain modes show only subtle spatial deviations, most notably in $\Gamma_{1}^{+}$(2), which corresponds to an elongation of \textit{c}, and $\Gamma_{5}^{+}$(b), associated with a shearing between \textit{c} and the \textit{ab} plane.
-We note that the small spatial variation in $\Gamma_{5}^{+}(b)$, most likely arising from strain localised at the domain walls, may provide an explanation for the apparent subtle monoclinic distortion recently reported in LBCO \cite{hu_charge_2025}.
-This distinction is reinforced by the corresponding histograms. $\Gamma_{4}^{+}$ demonstrates a bimodal distribution offset from zero, reflecting the alternating strain across the twin domains.
+We note that the small spatial variation in $\Gamma_{5}^{+}(b)$, most likely arising from strain localised at the domain walls, may provide an explanation for the apparent subtle monoclinic distortion reported in LSCO and LBCO \cite{frison_crystal_2022, hu_charge_2025}.
+This distribution is broader than some of the other minor modes (Fig. S3), but the magnitude of these spatial variations remains roughly three times smaller than that of $\Gamma_{4}^{+}$, the dominant orthorhombic strain.
+The corresponding histograms reinforce these observations: $\Gamma_{4}^{+}$ exhibits a clear bimodal distribution reflecting the alternating strain in the twin domains, with negative and positive peaks corresponding to the $A$- and $B$-domains, and a central region showing the gradual transition across the domain wall.
 By comparison, the other strain modes show uniform distributions centred around zero, consistent with the stable or weakly varying distortions.
 These can be well modelled by a single pseudo-Voigt distribution and would, for example, give rise to anisotropic peak broadening due to sample microstrain in powder XRD.
 This symmetry-based decomposition reveals that $\Gamma_{4}^{+}$ uniquely captures the structural signature of the octahedral tilting.

 The evolution of $\Gamma_{4}^{+}$ upon cooling (Fig.~\ref{3}a-b) provides critical insight into the LTO/LTT transition.
 From 300 to 140 K, the $A$-centred LTO domain gradually dominates to accommodate the growing ferroelastic strain, leading to a marked asymmetry in the $\Gamma_{4}^{+}$ distribution (Fig.~\ref{3}b).
 However, before the minority domain is fully consumed, the increasing magnitude of X$_{3}^{+}$, inherently coupled to $\Gamma_{4}^{+}$, triggers the first-order transition to LTT \cite{tidey_structural_2022}.
 This behaviour, occurring near the critical octahedral tilting amplitude for $T_C$, is not a coincidence but instead suggests a structural basis underlying the suppression of superconductivity in the composition-doping phase diagram of this material class \cite{tidey_pronounced_2022}.
 At 120 and 100 K, the overall micro-scale variation in $\Gamma_{4}^{+}$ appears to be lost, consistent with a more homogenous LTT structure.
 However, analysis of the absolute strain magnitude $|\Gamma_{4}^{+}|$ (Fig.~\ref{3}c) uncovers crucial sub-micron variation at all temperatures, reminiscent of tweed domain structures \cite{salje_microstructures_1991}.